VaibhavS-17/rgit-attendance-tracker/README.md

 # RGIT Attendance Tracker

-A web-based attendance tracker for RGIT Computer Engineering (Div F) students.
+A web-based attendance tracker for RGIT Computer Engineering students.

 ### 🔗 **Live Website:** [Click here to use the App](https://vaibhavs-17.github.io/rgit-attendance-tracker/)